 The worlds beneath support the worlds above.
 If the soil does not contain the right mix of microbes, minerals and nutrients, trees will not grow.
 If the rodents leave our fields for quieter places where Sasquatch is not roaming over their heads, the fox cannot survive here.
 Without both healthy trees and rodents, the owls hidden in plain sight in the tops of the winter trees will starve.

 Yesterday I wrote a scene in which I wanted hedgehogs.
 I paused my writing and turned to the Internet to research.
 For two hours, I read about hedgehogs, looked at images, listened to audio recordings of their sounds.
 Now the section is written, the hedgehogs only a small part of the whole, and the vast majority of facts and observations I collected will never appear in the book.
+They lie beneath the words.
 No matter.
 That research, my delight in these small creatures and their private lives, will enliven and enrich the story, even if invisible to the reader.

 Photo by Tadeusz Lakota on Unsplash

 What lies beneath my skin and yours?
 What’s concealed beneath the skin of ice, of water, of rock, of soil, of forest and meadow and swamp?
 What can we learn from those who know how to travel from one layer, one world, to another?
 How far might we descend, or, for that matter, ascend?

 Scrying is “the practice of looking into a suitable medium in the hope of detecting significant messages or visions.”
 (Wikipedia)